Learning to drive can be a daunting experience for some or smooth sailing for others, nobody's experience is ever the same.

 If you drive unaccompanied or if you don't display your L plates, then you are subject to a fine of up to €2,000 and penalty points.

-Make sure you know the right date for your permit; you don’t want to find yourself with an expired permit unexpectedly, as driving with an expired permit is an offence and may also affect your insurance cover.
-It’s best to renew it 3 months before it expires to avoid this.
+You don’t want to find yourself with an expired permit unexpectedly, as driving with an expired permit is an offence and may also affect your insurance cover.
+So, it's best to renew it 3 months before it expires to avoid this.

 Bear in mind too that you can add a category to or replace lost, stolen or damaged learner permits online.